 In California, physical custody generally refers to the household where a child lives and the parent who has direct supervisory responsibility for that child.
 During a divorce, physical custody is often a hotly debated issue, however, agreements must be reached before the dissolution of a marriage can be finalized.
 At the Gill Law Group, PC, we know what you are going through and we can work with you closely through each step of the child custody process.
-Our Irvine divorce attorneys are dedicated to helping clients prepare for what lies ahead so that they may make the most informed decisions for their families.
+Our Orange County divorce attorneys are dedicated to helping clients prepare for what lies ahead so that they may make the most informed decisions for their families.

 Are you involved in a battle for physical custody of your child?
 Request a consultation with our firm today and learn about your family’s legal options.

 Along with issues such as legal custody, a judge will base decisions on what is in the best interest of the child.
 Courts in California generally recognize the benefit of both parents playing an active role in a child’s life.
 For this reason, there is a strong presumption to award joint physical custody whenever possible.
 Sole custody agreements are typically only considered when one parent represents a danger to the wellbeing of a child, such as in cases of domestic violence.
 However, sole physical custody does not preclude the possibility that the non-primary parent may be awarded visitation rights.